cmuscioly/cmuscioly.github.io/tournament.md

 We will be running all 23 events from the official Division C Science Olympiad event.
 Currently we have no plan for trial events, but this may be subject to change.
 Where it makes difference, we will be following <strong> Regionals rules </strong> for all events.
+All events will be run in a satellite format.
 </p>
 <p>
 A preliminary version of the schedule can be found <a href="https://docs.google.com/spreadsheets/d/1bV0PSX7svyK5UF2TvsRwgtxY0HMLlVw5np0gDxfFBO4/edit?usp=sharing" target="_blank">here</a>.
 Event times may be subject to change.
-Event locations will be posted soon.
+Event locations (for in-person teams) will be posted soon.
 </p>

 </div> <!-- .col -->